On the frequentist validity of Bayesian limits: Applications and examples

 thus forcing all posterior mass into $\{Q_m:m\geq1\}$ as $n$ grows.
 Combination of the previous two displays leads to the conclusion that for every neighbourhood $U_Q$ of $Q$,

 so the posterior is inconsistent.
 Other choices of the weights $\alpha_m$ that place more prior mass in the tail \emph{do} lead to consistent posterior distributions.\closebox \end{example} Some objected to Freedman's counterexample, because knowledge of $P_0$ is required to construct the prior that causes inconsistency.
-So it was possible to argue that his counterexample amounted to nothing more than a demonstration that unfortunate circumstances could be created, which were probably not of great concern in a more generic sense.
+So it was possible to argue that Freedman's counterexample amounted to nothing more than a demonstration that unfortunate circumstances could be created, probably not a fact of great concern in any generic sense.
 To strengthen Freedman's point one would need to construct a prior of full support without explicit knowledge of $P_0$. \begin{example} {\it (Freedman (1965) \cite{Freedman65})}\\ In the setting of example~\ref{ex:freedman63}, denote the space of all distributions on $\Lambda$ by $\pi(\Lambda)$.
-Note that since $\Lambda$ is Polish, so is $\pi(\Lambda)$ and so is the product $\Lambda\times\pi(\Lambda)$.
-Freedman's theorem says that the set of pairs $(P_0,\Pi)\in\Lambda\times\pi(\Lambda)$ such that for all open $U$, $P_0^n\Pi(U|\samplen)$ goes to one along a subsequence is residual. \begin{theorem} {\it (Freedman (1965) \cite{Freedman65})}\\ Let $X_1,X_2,\ldots$ form an sample of \iid-$P_0$ integers, let $\Lambda$ denote the space of all distributions on $\NN$ and let $\pi(\Lambda)$ denote the space of all Borel probability measures on $\Lambda$, both in Prokhorov's weak topology.
+Note that since $\Lambda$ is Polish, so is $\pi(\Lambda)$ and so is the product $\Lambda\times\pi(\Lambda)$. \begin{theorem} {\it (Freedman (1965) \cite{Freedman65})}\\ Let $X_1,X_2,\ldots$ form an sample of \iid-$P_0$ random integers, let $\Lambda$ denote the space of all distributions on $\NN$ and let $\pi(\Lambda)$ denote the space of all Borel probability measures on $\Lambda$, both in Prohorov's weak topology.
 The set of pairs $(P_0,\Pi)\in\Lambda\times\pi(\Lambda)$ such that for all open $U\subset\Lambda$,